wzljerry/cartesia-python/README.md

 The official Cartesia Python library which provides convenient access to the Cartesia REST and Websocket API from any Python 3.8+ application.

-**Note:** This API is still in alpha.
-Please expect breaking changes and report any issues you encounter.

 > [!IMPORTANT]
 > The client library introduces breaking changes in v1.0.0, which was released on June 24th 2024.
-See the [release notes](https://github.com/cartesia-ai/cartesia-python/discussions/44) here and reach out to us on [Discord](https://discord.gg/ZVxavqHB9X) if you have any questions!
+See the [release notes](https://github.com/cartesia-ai/cartesia-python/releases/tag/v1.0.0) and [migration guide](https://github.com/cartesia-ai/cartesia-python/discussions/44).
+Reach out to us on [Discord](https://discord.gg/ZVxavqHB9X) for any support requests!

 ## Documentation